-• All 24-hour and annual average concentrations of volatile organic compounds (VOCs) from canister samples were below their respective Texas Commission on Environmental Quality (TCEQ) air monitoring comparison values (AMCVs) and would not be expected to cause adverse health effects or vegetation effects.
+All 24-hour and annual average concentrations of volatile organic compounds (VOCs) from canister samples were below their respective Texas Commission on Environmental Quality (TCEQ) air monitoring comparison values (AMCVs) and would not be expected to cause acute or chronic adverse health effects, vegetation effects, or odor concerns.

-Annual average concentrations of all metals measure as total suspended particles (TSP) were less than their respective TCEQ long-term AMCVs and would not be expected to cause chronic adverse health effects.
+Annual average concentrations of all metals measured as total suspended particles (TSP) were less than their respective TCEQ long-term AMCVs and would not be expected to cause chronic adverse health effects.